AR123456/Python-Tetris/README.md

-# Python-Would-You-Rather
+# Python-Tetris
-Would you rather polling app built with Python and Django
+The Tetris game built with Python